Is Rice Bran Oil a Healthy Fat?Updated: July 20, 2017healthy fats

 Rice bran oil has suddenly been thrust into the foodie spotlight with the recent announcement by Chipotle founder, Steve Ells, that the restaurant chain is now using it for cooking instead of GMO soy oil.

 Is rice bran oil a healthy choice for cooking and frying?
-Is it a fat that was used by traditional Asian cultures?
+Is it a traditional fat like peanut oil used by other restaurants like Chick-fil-A also seeking to avoid GMOs?

 The first thing to understand is that the announcement that the entire Chipotle restaurant chain is ditching all GMO supply lines is nothing short of huge!
 It’s a really big deal, and Steve Ells should be applauded and supported for his brave decision that will likely bring the wrath of Monsanto down on his head one way or another.